Understanding the Stan codebase - Part 2: Samplers

 This part is again an interesting algorithmic detail of the adaptation.
 We see that at the end of each window of metric adaptation, the stepsize adaptation is restarted from 10 times the average stepsize from the previous window.
 See this thread for some motivation, discussion, and potential problems caused by this approach.

-• In this post we looked at the hierachy of sampler and adaptation classes in Stan.
+• In this post we looked at the hierarchy of sampler and adaptation classes in Stan.
 These are all part of the stan::mcmc namespace, and are needed by the services (stan::services).

 • The algorithmic details of a sampler are defined by its transition.
 We did not study the algorithms in detail, but mainly how the code is organized and where to find the implementations of the algorithms.